 How do I find out about clinical trials at Winship?

 Your doctor or research nurse will tell you about the treatments being studied at Winship and Emory.
+You can also search for a particular clinical trial here.
 If you are determined to be an appropriate candidate, you will be given an "Informed Consent Form" that will discuss the purpose, risks and potential benefits of participating in the study.
 It is important for you to ask your doctor or research nurse to explain any part of the study that you do not understand before you sign the consent.
 If you choose to participate in a clinical trial, you will be followed closely by a team of caregivers during the course of treatment, as well as long term.
 Data collected will be recovered, reviewed, analyzed and shared with other research teams around the world.
 However, all data is kept strictly confidential and no information that identifies you is distributed or published.